EduExo – The Hardware to Assemble and Program an Elbow Exoskeleton

 The first chapter introduces the field of robotic exoskeletons – examining exoskeleton history, examples of existing systems, their functionality, and their applications.

-The third chapter covers the basics of human functional anatomy and exoskeleton mechanics.
-Here it gets hands-on with a tutorial on the assembly of the EduExo Pro.
+The second chapter covers the basics of human functional anatomy and exoskeleton mechanics.
+It then provides a hands-on tutorial on assembling the EduExo Lite.

 Chapter 3: Electronics

-This chapter teaches the basic electronics knowledge and skills needed to connect all electronic parts of the EduExo Pro safely.
+This chapter teaches the basic electronics knowledge and skills needed to safely connect all EduExo Lite’s electronic parts.

 Chapter 4: Software

 This chapter covers the software that turns the mechanical exoskeleton into a robotic exoskeleton.
-In addition, it contains source code examples for all exoskeleton core functions.
+It contains source code examples for all exoskeleton core functions.

 Chapter 5: Basic Control Systems

-Chapter seven introduces control systems.
-Different controllers that define the exoskeleton-user interaction are introduced, discussed, implemented, and tested.
+Chapter five introduces control systems.
+It discusses, implements, and tests different controllers that define the exoskeleton-user interaction.

 Chapter 6: Advanced Control Systems

-The most important task of the control system is to ensure that it provides support when needed.
+The control system’s most important task is to provide support when needed.
 To do so, the user’s movement intention and physical load are valuable information.
 They can be estimated using muscle activity.

 Chapter 7: Virtual Reality & Video Games

-Virtual Realities and Video Games can be used with exoskeletons.
-They are, for example, used to increase motivation in patients that use exoskeletons for rehabilitation, e.g., after a stroke.
-In this chapter, we create our own video game and use the EduExo as a game controller and feedback device.
+Virtual realities and video games can be used with exoskeletons.
+They are, for example, used to increase motivation in patients who use exoskeletons for rehabilitation, e.g., after a stroke.
+In this chapter, we create our own video game and use EduExo as a game controller and feedback device.

 Reviews